-Strategy 7: Recruit Mental & Behavioral Health Workforce to Whatcom County.
+Strategy 7: Recruit N Mental & Behavioral Health Workforce to Whatcom County.
 Focus Areas SVC: Mental & Behavioral Health and Supporting Parents/Caregivers Objective Expand behavioral and mental health services for vulnerable children, pregnant parents, and parents with young children.
-Details Support pilots and internship models that expand access to mental & behavioral health services for underserved children and families.
+Details Support pilots and internship models that expand access to mental &amp; behavioral health services for underserved children and families.
 Retain and/or develop mental health supports serving vulnerable populations with an emphasis on providers who represent our culturally diverse community.
 Increase the number of mental health professionals who specialize in perinatal mental health.
 Support providers to provide services to families who meet the criteria of or are enrolled in Apple Health (Medicaid).
 Hold listening/learning sessions to better understand how the county government can support local Medicaid providers.
-How we will measure our success Headline: Number and type of behavioral and mental health providers in Whatcom County that serve young children, per 0-5 population.
+How we will measure our success Number and type of behavioral and mental health providers in Whatcom County that serve young children, per 0-5 population.
 Number and type of behavioral and mental health providers in Whatcom County that serve pregnant parents and parents with young children, per 0-5 population.
 Number of families on provider wait lists for behavioral health services.
 Secondary: Number of parental (prenatal to age 5) referrals conducted by the SEAS for mental health services.
-Number of parents/caregivers who report having access to behavioral/mental health services for their children at their early learning & care program/location.
-Leveraging Funds Leverage Whatcom County Behavioral Health Fund, State of Washington funding, and federal Medicaid dollars to ensure complementary services are funded as the workforce expands.
+Number of parents/caregivers who report having access to behavioral/mental health services for their children at their early learning &amp; care program/location.
+Leveraging Funds All measures are disaggregated by race, income, and geography as data is available.
+Leverage Whatcom County Behavioral Health Fund, State of Washington funding, and federal Medicaid dollars to ensure complementary services are funded as the workforce expands.
 Cost estimate for years 1 & 2 ~\$850,000